-- Nine-Day Tour to perform (see details below)
+- Five-Day Tour to perform (see details below)

 Create an original play in four weeks, using the masks, characters, and techniques of Commedia dell’Arte!
 Combining outrageous physical comedy, improvisation, group playwriting, and an intense performance tour where every show is different, the Commedia Troupe is a truly unique summer theatre experience.
 Director Toby Mulford draws on over ten years of study and practice to introduce young performers to the ancient form of Commedia dell’Arte, and to turn them into a supportive ensemble that can take on any challenge.

 Associate Artistic Director Toby Mulford talks about Commedia Troupe

 Commedia dell’Arte is the style of improvised theatre that pioneered many theatrical conventions that we now take for granted: slapstick comedy, professional actors, and (startlingly enough) women playing the female roles!
 Originating during the Italian Renaissance, Commedia dominated the European theatre scene for more than two centuries and inspired everyone from Shakespeare to the Simpsons.
 Masked and unmasked actors play stock characters with improvised dialogue in a wild and hilarious slapstick comedy!